Midway-class aircraft carrier: 1960s

 Roosevelt instead received an austere $46 million refit (SCB 103.68), enabling her to operate the Grumman A-6 Intruder and LTV A-7 Corsair II.
 In July 1968, Roosevelt entered Norfolk Naval Shipyard for her 11-month modernization program.
-The forward centerline elevator was relocated to the starboard deck edge forward of the island, the port waist catapult was removed, the crew spaces were refurbished, and all of the four remaining 5 in anti-aircraft turrets were removed.
-Roosevelt set sail with 4 - 5" guns, 2 on either side controlled by 3 Mk 56 Gunfire control systems and one Mk 37 System.
-Roosevelt also received a deck edge spray system using the new seawater compatible fire-fighting chemical, Light Water.
+The forward centerline elevator was relocated to the starboard deck edge forward of the island, the port waist catapult was removed, the crew spaces were refurbished, and all of the four remaining 5 in antiaircraft turrets were removed.
+Roosevelt set sail with four 5" guns, two on either side controlled by three Mk 56 gunfire control systems and one Mk 37 system.
+Roosevelt also received a deck-edge spray system using the new seawater-compatible fire-fighting chemical, Light Water.
 She put to sea again on 26 May 1969.

 1970s

 By the 1970s, Franklin D. Roosevelt and Coral Sea were showing their age.
-All three retained the McDonnell Douglas F-4 Phantom II in their air wings, being too small to operate the new Grumman F-14 Tomcat fleet defense fighter or the S-3 Viking anti-submarine jet.
-In 1977, Franklin D. Roosevelt was decommissioned as she was the least modernized and in poor condition compared to the others in her class.
-On her final deployment, Roosevelt embarked AV-8 Harrier jump jets to test the concept of including VSTOL aircraft in a carrier air wing.
+All three retained the McDonnell Douglas F-4 Phantom II in their air wings, being too small to operate the new Grumman F-14 Tomcat fleet defense fighter or the S-3 Viking antisubmarine jet.
+In 1977, Franklin D. Roosevelt was decommissioned, as she was the least modernized and in poor condition compared to the others in her class.
+On her final deployment, Roosevelt embarked AV-8 Harrier jump jets to test the concept of including vertical/short takeoff and landing aircraft in a carrier air wing.

-Midway (above/left) and Coral Sea (above/right) in the 1980s; the difference in their appearance at this late stage in their service is due to Midways extensive rebuild in the late 1960s (SCB 101.66), which was not carried out on Coral Sea.
+Midway (above/left) and Coral Sea (above/right) in the 1980s: The differences in their appearances at this late stage in their service is due to Midways extensive rebuild in the late 1960s (SCB 101.66), which was not carried out on Coral Sea.